beast-lang/beast-dragon/test/README.md

 # Supported directives

-## error
+## error, warning, hint
-Expects error (severity error) on the file and line of the directive.
+Expects error/warning/hint on the file and line of the directive.

 **Arguments** \
 `noLine` - error is not related to the line (it does not have line attribute) \